ziyanan/CourXive/README.md

 1. The user can explore contents by website recommendation.

 *User Interaction*:
+1. The user can like the content.
-1. The user can like/dislike the content.
+1. The user can dislike the content.
 1. The user can rate the content in website.
 1. The user can view the rate/stars of the content of its original website and view others users’ rate.
+1. The user can choose to favorite favorite the content into.
-1. The user can choose to favorite / stop favorite the content into.
+1. The user can choose to stop favorite the content into.
 1. The user can edit favorite list from personal profile.
 1. The user can comment the content.
 1. The user can comment on other users’ comments.